Schreckengaust/mcp/README.md

-# AWS MCP Servers 2
+# AWS MCP Servers 2 two

 A suite of specialized MCP servers that help you get the most out of AWS, wherever you use MCP.